YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 2021-2023	Master of Arts, Aalto University, Finland.
 		Major in Photography.
 Minor in Textiles — Material and Structure.
 2015-2019	Bachelor of Science, Mechanical Engineering.
- 		University of Illinois Chicago, US
+ 		University of Illinois Chicago, USA
 		Changchun University of Science and Technology, China